 Predictable for a covert agent of guerrilla warfare, the ninja user ninjabellybutt is having none of it, giving the game 2 out of 10, dismissing its “weak theme and terrible art,”

 If he wasn’t a dangerous mercenary from feudal Japan, I would argue with ninjabellybutt.
 I’d point out that the “art” of noughts and crosses is entirely within the hands of the participants.
-You could draw little pictures of badgers instead of ‘O’s and little caricatures of Lisa Stansfield instead of X’s.
+Draw little pictures of badgers instead of O's if that's what does it for you BellyButt.
+Why not get your opponent to do charactures of Lisa Stansfield instead of X's while you're at it.?.

-But it is hard to argue with MikeJonez’s comment that, “there is so much better out there.”
+But it is hard to argue with our final reviewer MikeJonez’s comment that, “there is so much better out there.”
 That there are things, not just in board games, but in practically every facet of existence that are superior to Noughts and Crosses.
 But similarly, I would argue, that there is so much worse out there, an easy example being those large rotating doors you use to get into John Lewis.

 Comments